 Breast reconstruction options include the use of implants as well as the use of one’s own tissues.
 Each option has unique advantages and considerations.
 Methods that utilize tissue from another part of your body to create a new breast mound are known as autologous or “flap” reconstructions.
-DIEP Flap is one autologous technique that tends to offer significant benefits, such as a natural looking and feeling outcome, long-lasting results, and an improvement in your abdominal contour.
+DIEP Flap is one autologous technique that tends to offer significant benefits, such as a potentially more natural looking and feeling outcome and long-lasting results, often avoiding implants, and an improvement in abdominal contour.

 Dr. Jay Orringer offers a wide variety of breast reconstruction options, including DIEP Flap.
 He is a double board-certified plastic surgeon with more than 30 years of breast reconstruction experience.
 While newer generation breast implants provide a good option for many, it is important to explore the variety of breast reconstruction options available prior to mastectomy.

 If you have been diagnosed with a BRCA1 or BRCA2 gene mutation, face other high-risk conditions, have breast cancer, or have already had a mastectomy, please consider scheduling a caring and individualized consultation with Dr. Orringer.
 We proudly welcome patients from Beverly Hills, Los Angeles, Santa Monica, Hollywood, Newport Beach, and Northern California, as well as nationally and internationally.

 - What is a DIEP Flap Breast Reconstruction?